illinois-cs241/illinois-cs241.github.io/_docs/mapping_memory.md

   uint32_t pid;
   struct vm_area *area_list;   // sorted linked list of all virtual memory areas page_directory *paging_directory;  // process global page directory
-  vm_area *text_section;   // text segment region
+  vm_area *text_segment;   // text segment region
-  vm_area *data_section;   // data segment region
+  vm_area *data_segment;   // data segment region
-  vm_area *heap_section;   // heap segment region
+  vm_area *heap_segment;   // heap segment region
-  vm_area *stack_section;  // stack segment region
+  vm_area *stack_segment;  // stack segment region
 }
 ```

 As the process struct shows above, the stack, heap, text segment, and data segment have their own virtual memory areas.
 Every virtual memory area in a process is stored in the sorted linked list `area_list`.
-The virtual memory area struct in turn looks like this:
+The list is sorted in terms of virtual address, so the text segment comes before the data segment, the heap segment before the stack segment, etc. The virtual memory area struct in turn looks like this:

 ```
 struct vm_area{